pgpartman/pg_partman/doc/pg_partman.md

  * `p_keep_table` - an optional argument, setting this to false will cause the old child table to be dropped instead of deattached after all of its data has been moved.
 Note that it takes at least two batches to actually drop a table from the set.
  * `p_lock_wait` - optional argument, sets how long in seconds to wait for either the table or a row to be unlocked before timing out.
 Default is to wait forever.
  * `p_ignored_columns` - This option allows for filtering out specific columns when moving data from the child tables to the target table.
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
 Value is a text array of column names.
- * `p_drop_cascade` - Allow undoing sub-partition sets from parent tables higher in the inheritance tree.
+ * `p_drop_cascade` - Allow undoing subpartition sets from parent tables higher in the inheritance tree.
 Only applies when `p_keep_tables` is set to false.
-Note this causes all child tables below a sub-partition parent to be dropped when that parent is dropped.
+Note this causes all child tables below a subpartition parent to be dropped when that parent is dropped.
  * Returns the number of partitions undone and the number of rows moved to the parent table.
 The partitions undone value returns -1 if a problem is encountered.